-Oklahoma has a little over 100 years of statehood history, and Neal McCaleb has been here for 75 of them.
-One of the state’s most experienced champions, Neal’s roots go down deep, with family, tribal and career ties shaping his life.
+Oklahoma has over a century of statehood history.
+One of the state’s most experienced champions, Neal McCaleb, has roots there that go down deep, with family, tribal and career ties shaping his life.

 McCaleb graduated from Putnam City High School in 1953.
 He went on to attend Oklahoma A&M University (now Oklahoma State University) and graduated in 1957.
 He launched his own engineering and homebuilding business, Arrowhead Homes, Inc., in 1961 before embarking on his successful political career.
 McCaleb has received appointments from three presidents and four governors in his lifetime, and is held in high esteem both nationally and locally.
 His notable achievements and advocacy for Native American interests have had a strong influence in promoting a positive image for all American Indians.

 “His life’s work as a public servant is marked by professionalism, integrity and dedication,” Chickasaw Nation Governor Bill Anoatubby said.
 “We believe his breadth of experience and depth of knowledge will continue to be a great asset to the Chickasaw Nation.”